Abhiram4572/BharatSceneTextDataset/README.md

-# Bharat Bhasha in Scenes
+# Bhasha Scene Text Dataset

 [comment]: <> (Add a table with 13 languages and links to its files)